Timeline of OEM tariff strategy

 Actions taken by OEMs to curb effects of tariffs

-Since he was sworn into office in January, Trump has threatened and implemented tariffs that dramatically change the automotive logistics landscape, altering trade flows and manufacturing bases in the automotive supply chain, as carmakers look to lessen the blow of the steep duties on imports of vehicles and parts.
+Ever since he was sworn into office in January, Trump has implemented tariffs that have dramatically changed the automotive logistics landscape, altering trade flows and manufacturing bases in the automotive supply chain, as carmakers look to lessen the blow of the steep duties on imports of vehicles and parts.

 Through shifting shipment strategy, inventory management, investment and production planning and cost management, carmakers are attempting to tackle the tariff charges by being lean and resilient.